 If you are unable to pay your tax, you may be eligible to enter into a Time To Pay arrangement with HMRC.
-In this case, penalties can be suspended and potentially cancelled if the arrangement is adhered to.
-We can help you to file this.
+In this case, penalties can be suspended and potentially canceled if the arrangement is adhered to.
+We can advise you further on this.

 Do you need help with your tax return?

 In exceptional circumstances, if you have a reasonable excuse as to why your tax return has been filed late, you may be able to appeal against penalty charges.
 Ellacotts can appeal against these charges on your behalf and we have recently been able to save our clients £1,600 by submitting successful appeal letters in HMRC on behalf of our clients.